eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-connections.md

 #### Target header mapping

 For outgoing messages, an optional [header mapping](connectivity-header-mapping.html) may be applied.
+Mapped headers are added to the external headers.
+The default [Ditto payload mapper](connectivity-mapping.html#ditto-mapper) does not define any external header;
+in this case all external headers come from the header mapping.

 The JSON for a target with header mapping could like this:
 ```json